invap/doorstop-reqif/doorstop2capella/README.md

 Application that creates reqif files from a doorstop document tree

-Execute *doorstop2capella* --help for ussage
+Execute *doorstop2capella* --help for usage

 For the time being only the root document is exported